iter8-tools/iter8/mkdocs/docs/usage/experiment/criteria.md

         # error rate should be under 1%
         - metric: error-rate
           upperLimit: "0.01"
+      indicators:
+      # report values for the following metrics in addition those in spec.criteria.objectives
+      - 99th-percentile-tail-latency
+      - 90th-percentile-tail-latency
+      - 75th-percentile-tail-latency
       strategy:
         # canary testing => candidate `wins` if it satisfies objectives
         testingPattern: Canary